 Built in 1970, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #YTB-792) as the YTB-792 (Antigo) for the United States Navy.

-The tug was placed in service and allocated to the 6th Naval District and based at Charleston, South Carolina.
+The tug was placed in service, and allocated to the 6th Naval District at Charleston, South Carolina.
 The date she was removed from service is unknown.
-She was struck from the Naval Register on June 26th, 1999.
+The tug was struck from the Naval Register on June 26th, 1999.
 And was sold by GSA for commercial service, on May 17th, 2000.

-In 2000, the tug was acquired by McAllister Towing and Transportation, of New York, New York.
+In 2000, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Donal G. McAllister.

 In 2002, she was repowered/reconfigured.
-Originally powered by a single Fairbanks Morse 10 cylinder diesel engine.
+Originally powered by a single, Fairbanks Morse, ten cylinder diesel engine.
 Turning a single propeller, for rated at 2,000 horsepower.
-She was repowered with a single EMD 16-645-E5 Turbo diesel engine.
-Driving a single Schottel 1515, variable pitch, "z-drive."
+She was repowered with a single, EMD 16-645-E5, turbo diesel engine.
+Driving a single, Schottel 1515, variable pitch, "z drive."
 For a rated 3,000 horsepower.

 The tug has a capacity of 22,900 gallons of fuel oil, 710 gallons of lube oil and 1,240 gallons of potable water.

 She was outfitted with new fire fighting equipment that consists of a Goulds pump rated at 2,000 Gallons Per Minute.
 Feeding two fire monitors with a 1,500 Gallon Per Minute foam capacity.
 Driven by a 6-71 diesel engine.

 Her deck gear consists of a JonRie InterTech 200 winch mounted on her bow.
 Outfitted with 450(ft) of 7(in) Neutron rope.
 Her original underwater Submarine fendering was kept, and refurbished.